 IT current sensors are high accuracy, large bandwidth sensors using fluxgate technology with no Hall generators.
 The magnetic flux created by the primary current IP is compensated by a secondary current.

-The zero-flux detector is a symmetry detector using two wound cores connected to a square-wave generator.
+The zero-flux detector is a symmetry detector using two further cores connected to a square-wave generator.
 The secondary compensating current is an exact representation of the primary current.

 Closed loop Fluxgate IT type sensors are used in the industrial and medical environment.
 Its ultra-high precision measurement of current provides very high accuracy and excellent linearity in these domains.